Ryan315/my_hand/README.md

 # 1. Install required packages by running:
 > python3 install -r requirements.txt
-# 2. data download by running:
+# 2. Download data by running:
 > python3 ./Tools/download_data.py

 The time series data will be downloaded to "./data" folder.

-# 3. data visualization
+# 3. Data visualization
 For visualizing the time series data, use the matlab script in "./Visualization" folder.
 The main script is 'main_single.m'.